kkalisz/FormatK/README.md

 ## Testing

 FormatK includes a robust suite of tests to ensure seamless functionality across different locales, number styles, and edge cases.
-The testing framework validates multiple key areas of the library as follows:
+The testing framework validates multiple key areas of the library.

 ## Contributing